 3. You may engage in any behavior that does not jeopardize the safety or learning of yourself or others.
 Unkind words and actions will not be tolerated.

-ALL SCHOOL EMPLOYEES are legally obligated to report to Child Protective Services (CPS) or a law enforcement agency if they believe reasonable cause exists to believe abuse has occurred.
-Information will be immediately reported to the building administrator.
+ALL SCHOOL EMPLOYEES are legally obligated to report to Children’s Administration/Child Protection Services (CPS) or a law enforcement agency if they believe reasonable cause exists to believe abuse or neglect has occurred.
+Information will be immediately reported to the Director and Associate Director. building administrator.
 The building administrator will report the incident to CPS.

 King County reporting line: 1-800-609-8764

-Parents will not be informed by the school administrator.
-It is CPS’s or law enforcement’s responsibility to investigate and inform parents.
+The information will be kept confidential, and the family will not be informed by anyone affiliated with the school.
+It is CPS or law enforcement’s responsibility to investigate and inform families.

-1. School staff is required to cooperate with investigations being conducted by CPS or law enforcement agency.
+1. School staff are required to cooperate with investigations being conducted by CPS or the law enforcement agency.

 2. The CPS representative or law enforcement officer questioning the student about possible abuse will determine if a school official may be present during the interview.